 Discipline in Income tax return is very important.
 Failing which, you will be liable to file additional penalties on the amount due.
 However, there are plenty of issues that can result in failure of tax deposits.
 These issues can be related to individuals or companies.
 For companies, it can occur due to failure to deposit advance tax or payment of tax which is less than the actual tax liability.

 In case of individuals, if he does not deposit the tax at right time or does not provide for FORM 16 to current employer after change of his company, he will be liable for interest on tax payable.
 This is also known as default in furnishing the income.
-These penalties are slapped under section of 234A, 234B and 234C.
+These penalties are slapped under Section 234A, Section 234B and Section 234C.

-he IT Act has made provisions for a penalty of 1% every month on the amount of tax payable.
+The IT Act has made provisions for a penalty of 1% every month or part of the month on the amount of tax payable.
 This interest is calculated from the due date to the date of actually filing the income tax return.

 Tax Payable: Rs 200000